melissa-perez/CodePath-Software-Engineering/README.md

-# summer_tech_prep
+# Summer 2021 Technical Interview Prep

-A container for all my practice problem's for CodePath's Summer Tech Prep.
+A container for all practice problems attempted for 2022 internship season.
+I'm going to be attempting problems from various sources.